 The heating of the water-based coolant before centrifugation has the following advantages.

 Any increase in temperature reduces the viscosity of the oil.
-In the case of tramp oil, heat causes the viscosity of the tramp oil to reduce which facilitates easier separation.
+In the case of tramp oil, heat causes the tramp oil's viscosity to reduce, which facilitates easier separation.

 Hotter coolant helps coalescence of suspended tramp oil microdroplets.
 This further improves the separation of tramp oil.

-Passing of hot coolant through the disc stack flushes out any sticky oils or varnish which is stuck to the discs.
+Passing of hot coolant through the disc stack flushes out any sticky oils or varnish stuck to the discs.
 This improves the separation efficiency of the centrifuge.

 Pasteurization is the process of killing pathogens using heat.
 This technique is commonly used to kill pathogens in milk to increase shelf-life.

-Anaerobic bacteria are the cause of foul odor in used machining coolant as discussed above.
-This odor issue is not fully handled by the treatment of coolants through the disc-centrifuge.
+Anaerobic bacteria are the cause of foul odor in used machining coolant, as discussed above.
+The treatment of coolants does not fully handle this odor issue through the disc-centrifuge.

 Biocides and fungicides are sometimes added to coolants as a remedy to kill the odor-causing bacteria.
 But the addition of these chemicals has health-related side-effects on the machinery operators.